okd-project/okd/KNOWN_ISSUES.md

 ## [Some optional operators from OCP are not available in OKD](https://github.com/openshift/okd/issues/456)
   **Affected Versions:** All

-  **Description:** OCP users can install Logging/Serverless/GPU and other operators from Red Hat OperatorHub.
-This requires redhat.io pull secret, which may not be available for OKD users.

-  **Workaround:** Start installation with a pull secret from cloud.redhat.com, enable new source in operatorhub settings.

-  OKD-specific catalog with community versions of mentioned operators is in progress.
+   Please see [this explanation of Operator availability on OKD](https://www.okd.io/okd_tech_docs/operators/).
+An OKD-specific catalog with community versions of mentioned operators is in progress.

 ## [CephFS mounts get invalid permissions](https://github.com/openshift/okd/issues/1160)
   **Effected Versions:** 4.10.0-0.okd-2022-03-07-131213